lQingRu/search-service/README.md

 - E.g.: Searchable field as "Phone Number", with context from "Device" and "Phone Number" models

-# High-level comparison of approaches for entity relationships
+# High-level comparison of general approaches for entity relationships

 ## Approach 1 - Application-side joins: Many-to-Many relationships